raganwald-deprecated/homoiconic/2008-11-12/combinator_chemistry.md

 Actually Combinatory Logic can "easily" be shown rich enough to represent the partial recursive function, so that the combinators gives a nice and pleasant computer programming language.
 (And indeed LISP and functionnal programming languages are all descendants or cousins of the combinators/lambda calculus).
 But at some fundamental level combinatory logic is much more than a programming language: it is really a possible road to tackle the problem of the nature of mathematics, and with comp: the nature of reality.
 Also, combinatory logic is very fine grained, and this will enable us to introduce at a very cheap price important nuances.

-Here is a short descrition of combinatory logic (beware: in the preceding post I made a typo error):
+Here is a short description of combinatory logic (beware: in the preceding post I made a typo error):

 STATIC: